 LANGUAGE: Target semantic features (functions, part/whole, description), adjectives, answering wh-questions, and story retell!

 SOUND SYSTEMS: Target velars, fricatives, glides, and consonant clusters (k, g, s, sh, th, l, r, clusters) in this story.
-Student can work on generalization of their articulation skills while summarizing the story.
+Students can work on the generalization of their articulation skills while summarizing the story.

 LANGUAGE: Target vocabulary building for adjectives, using context clues to build vocabulary for Tier II verbs, and answering wh-questions!